FranciscoRamos-Resume.jpg

-“I build data ecosystems that center people, support culture, and help institutions grow into who they aspire to be.
-Much of my work begins with curiosity, questions, and a recognition that institutions are living ecosystems.”
+Much of my work begins with curiosity, questions, and a recognition that institutions are living ecosystems.

-Currently, I serve as Director of Data Science and Analytics at the Howard Hughes Medical Institute, where I collaborate with and lead cross-functional teams and architect data strategies that inform planning, evaluation, and policy.
-My journey includes leadership roles at Duke University, where I taught and pioneered data and evaluation systems, led university-wide assessment initiatives, and co-developed groundbreaking programs that enhanced both academic and operational outcomes.
+Previously, I was Director of Data Science and Analytics at the Howard Hughes Medical Institute, where I collaborated with and led cross-functional teams and architected enterprise data strategies that informed planning, evaluation, and policy.
+My journey also includes leadership roles at Duke University, where I taught and pioneered data and evaluation systems, led university-wide assessment initiatives, and co-developed groundbreaking programs that enhanced both academic and operational outcomes.

 Before my time at Duke University, I was a Postdoctoral Fellow and Provost's Predoctoral Fellow at the University of Pennsylvania.
 I earned my PhD from Indiana University and BA (Honors Program) from the University of Michigan.